-The list of professional organizations to which the Entities of a scope belong is attached to the annual Compliance Review.
+The list of professional organizations to which the Entities of a scope belong, and the list of authorized employees is attached to the annual Compliance Review.

 A probity investigation is conducted prior to authorization with the assistance of the Legal and Compliance Department responsible for verifying the statutes, organization, operation and content of the professional organization's activities.